expressjs/discussions/docs/adr/002-policy-on-using-caret-with-dependencies.md

 **What will be done?**
 - Update the `package.json` files to use `^` for all dependencies (both prod and dev).
-- Continue using fixed versions (no caret or tilde) for external dependencies to minimize risks of unintended updates.

 **Note on `^` vs. `~`:**
 - `^` allows updates to the most recent minor or patch version, offering greater flexibility and reducing the need for frequent manual updates.
 For example, `^1.2.3` will accept updates to `1.3.0`, `1.4.0`, but not `2.0.0`.